alduxvm/pyMultiWii/README.md

 # pyMultiWii

-Handles the MultiWii Serial Protocol to send/receive data from boards.
+MultiWii Serial Protocol (MSP) API to send and receive data from firmware using MSP.

-This is a text based / console, no GUI, it works reading data from the multicopter and/or sending commands from a computer via a serial modem.
-I use this module for doing different request to my multicopters in order to control them wirelessly via a raspberry pie.
+This is a text based / console, no GUI, it works by sending and reading data to a board with firmware using MSP (naze32, etc etc) and/or sending commands from a computer via a serial modem.
+I use this module for doing different request to my multicopters in order to control them wirelessly via a raspberry pi.

 ## Installation

 To install with pip run the following command from this directory,
 ```
 pip install .
 ```